 Organizations that have not started building AI governance programs are not slightly behind — they are operating with material regulatory exposure that compounds every day they add new AI tools without governance structures in place.

 The good news is that the requirements are well-defined and the path to compliance is clear.
-The TRAIGA platform is purpose-built to execute that path — from the initial AI system inventory through risk assessments, controls, disclosures, and board reporting — in weeks rather than months.
+Risk Meridian is purpose-built to execute that path — from the initial AI system inventory through risk assessments, controls, disclosures, and board reporting — in weeks rather than months.

-The question is not whether AI governance is required — it clearly is.
+The question is not whether AI governance matters — it clearly does.
 The question is whether your organization is going to build it proactively or reactively.